 Parents can use the information from a new study by talking to their kids about social media use in a specific, focused way that encourages insight and reflection in the child.

-As frustrating and confusing as severe narcissists can be in work or personal relationships, there are two visual techniques you can use that help.
-Try both with your narcissist.
+As frustrating and confusing as severe narcissists can be in work or personal relationships, two visual techniques can help.

 A new film showcases a character that is perfectly consistently with Borderline Personality Disorder.

 Having children changes everything, including the adult friendships you had before and the new ones you make.